themagicalmammal/howtolinux/README.md

  5. **System76 Power Management** - system76-power is a utility for managing graphics and power profiles.
 This helps if you have Hybrid or NVIDIA graphics.
 (I only use this on my laptop)

  ### Disabling Pop Shop on Boot
  Pop Shop always opens on the startup of the system there is a way to stop that.
-This also helps in saving some ram.
+This also helps in saving some ram. <br /> <br />
  **Steps**
  1. Edit Appcenter deamon from opening it at start
  ```bash